cloudxcelerate/azdo-template/README.md

 # azdo-template

-Template for Azure DevOps Git Repos
+Template for Azure DevOps Git Repos for 1st onboarding of Azure DevOps organizations.